Rajiv9910/Cloud-security-projects/04-network-security/readme.md

 ## Architecture

-The architecture consists of a VPC containing an EC2 instance protected by two layers of network security:
+The architecture consists of a VPC containing an EC2 instance protected by two layers of network security controls.

+Traffic entering the subnet is filtered by a **Network ACL**, while traffic reaching the EC2 instance is filtered by a **Security Group**.

 - **Security Groups** – control inbound and outbound traffic at the instance level.
 - **Network ACLs** – control traffic entering and leaving the subnet.